streamlink/streamlink/docs/cli.rst

 ..
 [1] supports local files using the file:// protocol
 ..
 [2] Dynamic Adaptive Streaming over HTTP

 Proxy Support
 -------------

-You can use the :option:`--http-proxy` and :option:`--https-proxy` options to change the proxy server that Streamlink will use for HTTP and HTTPS requests respectively.
+You can use the :option:`--http-proxy` or :option:`--https-proxy` options to change the proxy server that Streamlink will use for HTTP and HTTPS requests respectively.
-As HTTP and HTTPS requests can be handled by separate proxies, you may need to specify both options if the plugin you use makes HTTP and HTTPS requests.
+For convenience reasons, :option:`--http-proxy` will automatically set the value of :option:`--https-proxy` as well, if it has not been set by the user.

-Both HTTP and SOCKS proxies are supported, authentication is supported for both types.
+Both HTTP and SOCKS proxies are supported, as well as authentication in each of them.

 .. note::
-    When using a SOCKS proxy the ``socks4`` and ``socks5`` schemes mean that DNS lookups are done locally, rather than on the proxy server.
+    When using a SOCKS proxy, the ``socks4`` and ``socks5`` schemes mean that DNS lookups are done locally, rather than on the proxy server.
 To have the proxy server perform the DNS lookups, the ``socks4a`` and ``socks5h`` schemes should be used instead.

-For example:

 .. code-block:: console

     $ streamlink --http-proxy "http://user:pass@10.10.1.10:3128/" --https-proxy "socks5://10.10.1.10:1242"
     $ streamlink --http-proxy "socks4a://10.10.1.10:1235" --https-proxy "socks5h://10.10.1.10:1234"

 Command-line usage
 ------------------